Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Simulation methodology

 which yields $g_\mathrm{2D}\approx 0.34\hbar^2/m_\mathrm{Rb}$ for $N_\mathrm{2D}=6,900$, as explained in detail in Appendix~\ref{sec:TF_radius}.

 With the effective single slice, we can simulate the physics of the realistic experimental system using MCTDH-X at different pump lattice depths $E_p$ and effective detunings $\Delta_\mathrm{eff}$ in simulations, and as the first observable we choose the cavity field strength.
-The formation of the density wave and the accompanying macroscopic activation of the cavity field can already be captured with sufficient precision by using $M=1$ orbital in the mean-field limit.
-We therefore use the notation $\alpha_\mathrm{MF}(E_p,\Delta_\mathrm{eff})$ for the simulated cavity field strength.
-The simulated $\alpha_\mathrm{MF}$ can be used to determine the NP--SSF boundary, which is drawn where $|\alpha_\mathrm{MF}|^2\approx0.1$.
-Although this choice of threshold is different from the experimental one, it should not induce substantial difference due to the rapid increase of photon number across the boundary.
+The self-organization and the accompanying macroscopic activation of the cavity field can already be captured with sufficient precision by using $M=1$ orbital in the mean-field limit.
+Exemplary real space density distributions of a normal BEC state with a Thomas-Fermi profile and a self-organized state with a checkerboard lattice are shown in Fig.~\ref{fig:MF_density}.
+Along with the density distributions, these mean-field simulations also yield the cavity field expectation values $\alpha_\mathrm{MF}(E_p,\Delta_\mathrm{eff})$.
+The NP--SSF boundary can then be drawn at $|\alpha_\mathrm{MF}|^2\approx0.1$.
+Although this choice of threshold is different from the experimental one, it does not induce substantial difference due to the rapid increase of photon number across the boundary.
 Both criteria are chosen based on the analytically expected boundary and the respective limitations in experiments and simulations.

 With the simulation results, the calibration factor $\gamma$ [cf. Eq.~\eqref{eq:cali_factor}] for the experimental pump strength can now be calculated to be $\gamma=1.36$.
-This is determined by requiring that the measured NP--SSF boundary and the simulated one, which are fitted as ${\Delta_\mathrm{eff}/2\pi = (-8.536 E_{p,\mathrm{exp}}/E_\mathrm{rec}+6.305)}$~kHz and ${\Delta_\mathrm{eff}/2\pi = (-11.616 E_p/E_\mathrm{rec}+5.834)}$~kHz respectively, have the same slope as functions of pump strengths.
+This is determined by requiring that the measured NP--SSF boundary and the simulated one, which are fitted as $\Delta_\mathrm{eff}/2\pi = (-8.536 E_{p,\mathrm{exp}}/E_\mathrm{rec}+6.305)$~kHz and $\Delta_\mathrm{eff}/2\pi = (-11.616 E_p/E_\mathrm{rec}+5.834)$~kHz respectively, have the same slope as functions of pump strengths.
+For the fitting of the experimental boundary, only the data measured between cavity detunings $-2\pi\times5$~kHz and $-2\pi\times20$~kHz are taken into account, because atom loss already slightly shifts the boundary at more negative detunings.
 The experimental and simulated NP--SSF boundaries indeed collapse upon each other when this calibration factor is taken into account (cf. Fig.~\ref{fig:diagram}).
-We emphasize that once the effective contact interaction strength $g_\mathrm{2D}$ and the calibration factor $\gamma$ are determined, there is no more free parameter in the simulation when compared to the experimental system.
+The effective contact interaction strength $g_\mathrm{2D}$ and the calibration factor $\gamma$ are the last two system parameters to be determined for the comparison to the experimental system.